uvlad7/json-formatter/README.md

 Features
 --------
-* Copy path to element by clicking on the key
+* Copy path to element by ctrl+clicking on the key
+* Copy path to value by ctrl+click on string, number, boolean, null
+* Copy path to array or hash by ctrl+click on ellipsis when it's collapsed
+* Select language for path syntax: JS and Ruby are available
-* Symbolize names option
+* Symbolize names option for Ruby
+* Save preferred syntax settings

 * JSONP support
 * Fast, even on long pages
 * Works on any valid JSON page – URL doesn't matter
 * Syntax highlighting
 * Collapsible trees, with indent guides
-* Clickable URLs
+* Clickable URLs (opens in new tab by default, so you won't mis-copy path)
 * Buttons for switching between raw and parsed JSON
 * Parsed JSON is exported as a global variable, `json`, so you can inspect it in the console